 - miRNA expression analysis.

 - miRGE analysis (miRNA and mRNA at the same time).

 - Copy number variation analysis.

 The nCounter MAX/FLEX system consists of a robotic nCounter Prep Station for sample processing and the nCounter Digital Analyzer for collecting data.

 NanoString offers a variety of pre-designed, off-the-shelf assays*.
-The ATGC stocks some commonly requested assays (please ask us about our in-stock assays).
 In addition, investigators can work with nanoString to supplement existing panels with custom probe-sets or design complete custom panels.